 Disclaimer: The information in this document is provided in connection with Atmel products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property right is granted by this document or in connection with the sale of Atmel products.
 EXCEPT AS SET FORTH IN ATMEL'S TERMS AND CONDI-TIONS OF SALE LOCATED ON ATMEL'S WEB SITE, ATMEL ASSUMES NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 IN NO EVENT SHALL ATMEL BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNTIVE, SPECIAL OR INCIDEN-TAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF PROFITS, BUSINESS INTERRUPTION, OR LOSS OF INFORMATION) ARISING OUT OF THE USE OR INABILITY TO USE THIS DOCUMENT, EVEN IF ATMEL HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 Atmel makes no representations or warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifications and product descriptions at any time without notice.
 Atmel does not make any commitment to update the information contained herein.
-Atmel's products are not intended, authorized, or warranted for use as components in applications intended to support or sustain life.
+Unless specifically provided otherwise, Atmel products are not suitable for, and shall not be used in, automotive applications.
+Atmel's products are not intended, or warranted for use as components in applications intended to support or sustain life.

 © 2006 Atmel Corporation.
 All rights reserved.
-Atmel®, logo and combinations thereof, Everywhere You Are®, AVR®, and AVR Studio® are registered trademarks, are the trademarks of Atmel Corporation or its subsidiaries.
-Microsoft®, Windows®, Windows NT®, and Windows XP® are the registered trademarks of Microsoft Corporation.
+ATMEL[®], logo and combinations thereof, Everywhere You Are[®], AVR[®], AVR Studio[®], and others, are registered trademarks or trademarks of Atmel Corporation or its subsidiaries.
 Other terms and product names may be trademarks of others.